jbshin-gemiso/mozilla-hubs-installation-detailed/README_ENG_V2.md

 ## 4.5 Run postgREST server

-More information on this can be found [here] (https://github.com/mozilla/hubs-ops/wiki/Running-PostgREST-locally).
+More information on this can be found [here](https://github.com/mozilla/hubs-ops/wiki/Running-PostgREST-locally).

 Download postREST